 But that’s not the only culture you’re likely to find.
 International musicians, cuisine, and artwork can all be found throughout Ecuador’s mountain towns.
 If you’re looking to fill your retirement days with symphonies and museums you’ll have no problem in the metropolitan areas.

-5. Travel Options
+5. Travel Options in Ecuador

 Living in the northern Ecuadorian Andes will put you in close proximity to Colombia which can easily be reached by bus.
 The southern sector will give you access to Peru.
 And many other Latin nations can be reached in just a few hours from Quito’s new international airport.
 Ecuadorian residents over the age of 65 also qualify for reduced airfare, making worldwide travel even more appealing.